gtesterman/WindowsServerHomeLab/README.md

 <br />
 Create the Workstation VM:<br />
 - Create a new machine with the windows 11 ISO <br />
-- Use default settings and host-only network adapter
+- Use default settings and host-only network adapter <br />
 - Launch the VM and start the installation
 <br />
 <p align="center">